gcapes/git-course/_episodes/05-branching.md

-After some discussions with John we decided that we will publish together, hence it makes sense to now merge all that was authored together with John in branch "paperWJohn".
+After some discussions with John we decided that we will publish together, hence it makes sense to now merge all that was authored together with John in branch "simulations".
 We can do that by *merging* that branch with the `master` branch.
 Let's try doing that:

 ~~~
 $ git checkout master		# Switch branch
-$ git merge paperWJohn		# Merge paperWJohn into master
+$ git merge simulations		# Merge simulations into master
 ~~~
 {: .language-bash}
 ~~~